murdockcrc/typescript_notes/summaries/tooling.md

 ## Modules

 The `tsconfig.json` file has a property called `module`.
 Use this to define how the compiled JS code will deal with modules (CommonsJS, ES2015, or others.)

+## Module resolution

+With this setting, the compiler will provide a verbose output of how it is resolving for imported modules:

+`"traceResolution": true`

+Use is to troubleshoot if a module import cannot be resolved.

 ## outFile